jmares/obsidian_backup/README.md

 What do I need?
 A script that

-- [ ] Makes a copy of my vault, manually
+- [x] Makes a copy of my vault, manually
+- [x] Add a timestamp to the name
 - [ ] Moves it to a location outside of my desktop pc (OneDrive, DropBox, SSD)
 - [ ] Compresses the vault before moving it
 - [ ] Encrypts the vault before moving it
 - [ ] Automate the process (cron)
+- [ ] Add logging
+- [ ] Multiple vaults

+## Log

+## 2022-12-15

+- Created repository
+- Created script to test functionality
+    - copy vault to another directory
+    - add timestamp to the backup